keplerisgone/KeppDevBlog/Yonsei/3학년 1학기/컴퓨터구조/Processor.md

 # Single-cycle Vs Pipelined Executions

 **Single-cycle model**'s clock period is determined by its the slowest instruction, but the slowest **stage** determines the clock period with **Pipelining execution**.
 The 'stage' doesn't means *instruction*, but *the datapath elements in processor*.
-Thus the pipelining execution typically results in a *longer execution time per instruction* than the single-cycle execution.
+Thus the pipelining execution typically results in a *longer execution time per instruction* than the single-cycle execution with unbalanced pipeline stages.

 The Single-cycle model can improve its performance by reducing its **latency**, and Piplining execution can improve its performance by increasing **throughput**. **Latency** is related to *the execution time of an instruction*, **Throughput** is related to *the amount of data transfered per time*. like capacitance?

-만약 instruction의 개수가 충분히 크다면, single-cycle에 대한 pipelining의 actual speedup은 다음과 같이 계산할 수 있다.
+만약 instruction의 개수가 충분히 크고 pipeline stage가 완벽한 균형을 가질 경우, single-cycle에 대한 pipelining의 actual speedup은 다음과 같이 계산할 수 있다.

 $$ \text{Time between insructions}_\text{pipelined} = \frac{\text{Time between instructions}_\text{single-cycle}}{\text{Number of pipline stages}}$$